petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/option-api-basics.md

 ---
 # Option API Basics

-You can manage options from the Applications menu or with REST APIs.
+You can manage [product options](../../product-management/creating-and-managing-products/products/using-product-options.md) from the Applications menu or with REST APIs.
 Call the [headless-commerce-admin-catalog](http://localhost:8080/o/api?endpoint=http://localhost:8080/o/headless-commerce-admin-catalog/v1.0/openapi.json) services to create and manage options.

 ## Adding an Option